lrogers1843/oil_change_reminder/README.md

 * [Style](http://github.com/thoughtbot/guides/blob/master/style)

 ## Deploying
 If you have previously run the `./bin/setup` script, you can deploy to staging and production with:

     % ./bin/deploy staging
     % ./bin/deploy production

+## Process Log
+### Setup with Suspenders Gem
+install then run w/ cli. created app, including the readme sections before Process Log
+### Set Up Active Storage
+rails install -> db migrate to create tables and config updates to utilize Active Storage, the rails system for attaching files to models.
+### Set Up Models
+Scaffold Image and Notification, no relationship
+### Uploads with Stimulus and Dropzone
+Installed Stimulus and Dropzone (JS Packages), Stimulus built a JS controllers directory.
+### Flag Image for Active Storage attachement
+Image model -> has_one_attached: :picture (creation of picture attachment)
+###  Form Setup
+added file and label field sperately.
+Why is my form different from tutorial?
+Figured out I'm on the 'simple_form' gem (from suspenders?).
+Skipping the "multipart: true" tutorial param.
+Did whitelist "picture".